bank-vaults/bank-vaults.dev/docs/mutating-webhook/vault-agent-templating.md

+---
-# Using Vault Agent Templating in the mutating webhook
+title: Using Vault Agent Templating in the mutating webhook
+shortTitle: Vault Agent Templating
+weight: 10
+---

 This document assumes you have a working Kuberentes cluster which has a:
 * Working install of Vault.